 - Sunday morning television broadcasts will continue at 10:30am on Fox Carolina.

 - Ignite worship will be held at 10:45am in Fellowship Hall.
 Traditional Worship will be held at 11:00am in the Sanctuary.

 - The worship services will not exceed 50 minutes.

-- Harper Chapel and Fellowship Hall will be used as overflow areas.
+- Harper Chapel will be used for overflow.

-- Every other pew in the Sanctuary and Chapel will be roped off.
+- Every other pew in the Sanctuary and Chapel is roped off.

 - Upon entering the Sanctuary, you will be seated by an usher.
 This will enable us to sanitize each pew that has been occupied after the close of the service.